BLOOD SUGAR AND NEUROPATHY IN Red Hook NY

 People who have suffered from diabetes for a long period of time typically have higher blood sugar levels than someone without the disease.
 Similar to how sugar is bad for your teeth, abnormally high blood sugar levels also cause damage to the blood vessels which give nourishment to your nerves.
 As the blood vessels and nerves are damaged, so are the structures that depend on them.
 For example, people suffering from diabetic neuropathy often have a long list of complications including; skin disorders, high blood pressure, stomach issues, kidney disease, vision problem, and mental health disorders.
 Therefore, to scientists and health care providers, controlling blood sugar levels has appeared to be an obvious solution.

-While traditional treatments for diabetes sufferers has typically consisted of insulin injections and dietary modifications, a new treatment aimed at aggressively controlling glucose levels is emerging.
-As mentioned earlier, abnormally high blood sugar levels has appeared to be the leading candidate for the development of diabetic neuropathy.
+While traditional treatments for diabetes sufferers have typically consisted of insulin injections and dietary modifications, a new treatment aimed at aggressively controlling glucose levels is emerging.
+As mentioned earlier, abnormally high blood sugar levels have appeared to be the leading candidate for the development of diabetic neuropathy.
 The only issue facing researchers and health care providers is maintaining the blood levels in an ideal range to avoid potentially serious complications.

 When discussing an ideal range for blood sugar, most doctors look for the reading to be between 70-100 mg/dl.
 When the body is functioning naturally, blood glucose levels are controlled primarily by an intricate interaction between the hormones glucagon and insulin.
 As mentioned earlier, diabetics have one of two problems regarding the function of insulin.
 Developing ways to insure safe levels of glucose in the blood has become an issue.

-Dr. Callaghan, a fundamental researcher for the studies surrounding this topic, has found that enhanced glucose control showed significant improvements with regards to diabetic neuropathy, especially for people suffering from Type 1 diabetes.
+Dr. Callaghan, a fundamental researcher for the studies surrounding this topic, has found that enhanced glucose control showed significant improvements with regard to diabetic neuropathy, especially for people suffering from Type 1 Diabetes.
 However, he has also discovered that further research needs to be performed to determine safe blood glucose levels.
 The concern arises from the fact that as blood glucose travels outside of ideal levels, additional complications including; death, coma, behavioral abnormalities, muscle weakness, and weight gain arise.

 While this new treatment avenue shows promise for individuals suffering from diabetic neuropathy shows promise, it is important that more research be performed to minimize the potential side effects.
-Our doctors at Dr. Goldhirsch Chiropractic & Nutrition in Red Hook are glad to teach you about some of the other less invasive and proven therapies available for managing your diabetes.
+Our doctors at Dr. Goldhirsch Chiropractic & Nutrition in Red Hook NY are glad to teach you about some of the other less invasive and proven therapies available for managing your diabetes.